White Rock BC Best Dog Walking Routes

 Scenic Waterfront Trails Along the Promenade

 Looking for ocean breeze mixed with city convenience?
 White Rock’s Promenade gives you and your dog exactly that.
-This 2.6-mile waterfront stretch welcomes dogs from October through March, which is why we love it as our winter walking spot.
+This waterfront stretch welcomes dogs from October through March, which is why we love it as our winter walking spot.
 You’ll find designated rest areas that work perfectly for picnics whilst your dog enjoys those gorgeous sunset views.
 The pathway connects directly to White Rock Beach, where leashed dogs under two metres can enjoy the shoreline.
 The pier’s off-limits to dogs, but there’s loads of beautiful waterfront space to enjoy together.

 Off-Leash Dog Parks and Designated Areas